erikrose/parsimonious/README.rst

 The ``NodeVisitor`` class provides an inversion of control framework for walking a tree and returning a new construct (tree, string, or whatever) based on it.
 For now, have a look at its docstrings for more detail.
-There's also a good example in ``grammar.DslVisitor``.
+There's also a good example in ``grammar.RuleVisitor``.
 Notice how we take advantage of nodes' iterability by using tuple unpacks in the formal parameter lists::

     def visit_or_term(self, or_term, (_, slash, term)):